Road to Germany

-"Road to Germany" is the third episode of the seventh season and the fourth episode in the Road to... series of the American animated television series Family Guy.
+"Road to Germany" is the third episode of the seventh season (and the fourth episode in the Road to... series) of the American animated television series Family Guy.
 It originally aired on the Fox network in the United States on October 19, 2008.
 In the episode, Mort accidentally enters Stewie's time machine and is sent to Warsaw, Poland, on September 1, 1939.
 Brian and Stewie realize Mort has gone back in time, and use the time machine to save him.

 The episode was written by Patrick Meighan and directed by Greg Colton.
 Brian Blessed, Gregory Jbara, Martin Savage, Jeff Witzke and Robert Boomfield guest star in the episode.
-"Road to Germany" was seen by approximately 9.07 million viewers during its original broadcast, and it received positive reviews from television critics.
+"Road to Germany" was seen by approximately 9.07 million viewers during its original broadcast, and received positive reviews from television critics.
 In 2009, the episode, along with "I Dream of Jesus" and "Family Gay", received an Emmy Award nomination for "Outstanding Comedy Series".